vedderb/vesc_pkg/tnt/README.md

   * Readme format updated for 6.05
   * Sticky tilt no longer "remembers" tilt angle after dismount.
 Resets setpoint to zero every time.
   * Certain parameters changed to integers to allow for more parameters.
-  * Traction control
-    * Changed the minimum delay between traction control activations from 200ms to 20ms
-    * Added new start condition that allows for a faster start to traction control if the wheel slips in reverse.
-    * Added a new end condition to handle an edge case that would not exit traction control correctly.
-    * Remove drop condition from traction control deactivation conditions.
-    * New debug ouput counts how many traction control activations in the last 5 seconds.

 ### 1.2
 * **Version 1.2 parameters are not compatible with v1.1 and will be set to default.
 Screenshot your tunes to save.**